srguiwiz/inflation/README.md

 ## Outlook

-The organization of the project at that time has been chosen to fit the phase it is or has been in.
+The initial organization and structure of this project had been chosen to fit the phase it has been in.

-Further incremental changes are expected.
+Incremental changes are expected.

 Better development documentation is intended to be written on demand.